-Now you can go to Crystal River, 70 miles north of Tampa, and find numerous places that will take you to where the West Indian Manatees are.
+Crystal River is a small town 70 miles north of Tampa, and has numerous places that will take you to where the West Indian Manatees are.

 They also like to take naps down on the bottom.